-Best Tourist Attractions and Things to do in Nagasaki, Japan
+Bucket List: Best Tourist Spots and Attractions in Nagasaki, Japan

-Nagasaki is the capital of Nagasaki prefecture and it is a stunning place to be.
-This city played a crucial role in foreign trade relations in Japan’s period of isolation and the city is known in recent times as one of the two cities that was destroyed by an atomic bomb.
-The city has gone through reconstruction afterward and it is now a tourist hotspot in Japan.
+Nagasaki is the capital of Nagasaki prefecture and is a stunning place to be.
+This city played a crucial role in foreign trade relations in Japan’s period of isolation, and the city is known in recent times as one of the two cities that was destroyed by an atomic bomb.
+The city was reconstructed afterward and is now a tourist hotspot in Japan.
 Some of the top things you can do in Nagasaki are listed below.

 What to do in Nagasaki?
 Check out these interesting activities and tourist spots in Nagasaki:

-Dejima is a fan-shaped artificial island that used to be a Dutch trading post located in Nagasaki, Japan from 1641 to 1854.
+Dejima is a fan-shaped artificial island that was a Dutch trading post in Nagasaki, Japan, from 1641 to 1854.
 Located in the bay of Nagasaki, Dejima is listed in old Western documents Latinised as Deshima, Decima, Desjima, Dezima, Disma, or Disima.
 Dejima was built in 1634 to house Portuguese traders and separate them from Japanese society by digging a canal through a small peninsula.
-The Dutch were moved to Dejima in 1641 and during most of the Edo period the island was the single place of direct trade and exchange between Japan and the outside world.
-Dejima was abolished after the Treaty of Kanagawa in 1854 and the island was later integrated into Nagasaki city through land reclamation.
+The Dutch were moved to Dejima in 1641, and during most of the Edo period, the island was the single place of direct trade and exchange between Japan and the outside world.
+Dejima was abolished after the Treaty of Kanagawa in 1854, and the island was later integrated into Nagasaki city through land reclamation.
 In 1922, the “Dejima Dutch Trading Post” was designated a Japanese national historic site.

 Go sightseeing at Oura Cathedral